 For the special resolutions to be adopted, at least 75% of the voting rights exercised on each special resolution must be exercised in favour thereof.

 Special resolution number 1

-"Resolved that in terms of section 66(8) and 66(9) of the Act, the Company be and is hereby authorised to pay remuneration to its non-executive directors for their services as non-executive directors in accordance with a special resolution approved by shareholders within the previous two years as listed below."
+"Resolved that in terms of section 66(9) of the Act, the Company be and is hereby authorised to pay remuneration to its nonexecutive directors for their services as non-executive directors as listed below."